Job & Career Thread Anonymous 2867

 hey anon, is it a flight attendant "school"? my friend got suckered in to one when she was feeling directionless and not hearing back from other jobs and it was basically a scam. if its a direct job ad for an airline you be fine.

-Genetic Counseling because it's desperately understaffed, but I can move into research once I'm no longer at the bottom of the totem pole.
+Genetic Counseling because it's desperately understaffed, but I can move into research once I'm no longer at the bottom of the totem pole.>What have you noticed about people in certain career paths

-Geneticists are usually more politically conservative than those in related fields and "race realism" is vastly more common.
+Geneticists are usually more politically conservative than those in related fields and "race realism" is vastly more common.>Where da money actually at for least stress, etc.

 Not in research or academia.
-If you want a low stress, high paying job get a small loan of a million dollars and start your own lab, then nearly of die of stress trying to keep it afloat for about 5 years, then establish the brand and sell it for a mint so you can retire.
+If you want a low stress, high paying job get a small loan of a million dollars and start your own lab, then nearly of die of stress trying to keep it afloat for about 5 years, then establish the brand and sell it for a mint so you can retire.>Which fields do generally higher IQ/savvier women excel in

 Don't even bother thinking "I'll get my Master's after I've worked in the field a bit" because the economy is shit and you'll need it just to get your foot in the door anywhere half decent.